Showing up for diversity & inclusivity in PR

 Yet, this example of a globalised campaign presents its own problems – how does an agency ensure that its messaging appeals to differing cultures and viewpoints, without its content being cliché and cheesy?
 The answer is a simple one; there is no shame in putting out bold messaging, but by listening to a wider range of voices and showing empathy for their thoughts and viewpoints, campaigns can be more engaging, delivered with greater impact and accessible for a wider range of audiences.

 To embrace this approach, we must all confront our unconscious biases and be more empathetic.
 In my own case, prior to starting at Touchdown, I never knew that our clients based in Israel didn’t work on Fridays – I quickly learnt that scheduling calls during Shabbat would not be appreciated!
 But, by learning more about my colleagues’ customs, I can better understand the market I’m creating content for.
 Therefore, by learning from the cultures we do business with, we can be more mindful of our own working practices going forward.
+We’re also striving towards growing our awareness by showcasing the work that our clients do, including the support provided by Pathwire in tackling email marketing accessibility.

 Change through action, as well as words!